corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

     * Machine habitats (phase 3/fully-upgraded) now have landmasses (using a continental planet texture, in accordance with the planetview graphics) and now have animated cloud cover
 * 1.2.0 Mark as compatible with Stellaris version 3.2 "Herbert" - no script changes
 * 1.3.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes
+* 1.4.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes

 ## Source Code